csiglab/web-extention-labs/mensajeria/README.md

 # Mensajeria

-> **Mensajeria** ✍️ is a powerful extension designed to streamline your communication by offering a set of pre-made message and email templates.
-Whether you're sending quick responses, formal emails, or casual messages, **Mensajeria** makes it easy to customize and send the perfect message in just a few clicks.
-Save time, stay consistent, and enhance your productivity with a tool built to craft messages effortlessly.
+> Mensajeria ✍️ A powerful extension that simplifies communication with pre-made templates and reusable fragments, like phrases and greeting messages.
+Quickly customize and send messages, saving time and boosting productivity.

 ## Install